satcar77/tech-interview-problems/README.md

 347. You run an e-commerce website and want to record the last N order ids in a log.
 Implement a data structure to accomplish this, with the following API:
+- record(order_id): adds the order_id to the log
+- get_last(i): gets the ith last element from the log. i is guaranteed to be smaller than or equal to N.
 You should be as efficient with time and space as possible.

 348. The 24 game is played as follows.
 You are given a list of four integers, each between 1 and 9, in a fixed order.
 By placing the operators +, -, *, and / between the numbers, and grouping them with parentheses, determine whether it is possible to reach the value 24.